bretth/woven/docs/conventions.rst

 `/var/local/woven/` directory

 Currently state is stored as a filename with or without content.
-This may change.